NCL-BU at SemEval-2026 Task 3: Fine-tuning XLM-RoBERTa for Multilingual Dimensional Sentiment Regression: Conclusion

 \section{Conclusion}

 This paper presented a fine-tuning approach based on XLM-RoBERTa-base with dual regression heads for dimensional aspect sentiment regression.
-Experiments on five language-domain datasets demonstrate that task-specific fine-tuning substantially outperforms few-shot prompting with several LLMs.
+Experiments on five language--domain pairs demonstrate that task-specific fine-tuning outperforms few-shot prompting with several LLMs under the evaluated conditions.
 Valence is generally harder to predict than arousal.
+The error analysis identifies key error patterns: [CLS]-based over-smoothing for co-occurring aspects, and distributional bias toward positive training values.
+Incorporating these insights into an improved system was precluded by shared-task time constraints and the need to preserve comparability with submitted results; aspect-aware pooling and data augmentation in data-sparse VA regions remain natural directions for future work.
 Future work includes using larger pretrained models, multi-task learning across subtasks, and incorporating affective lexicons for low-resource domains.